 Besides the effect technology has on your real-world relationships, it also has negative effects on your physical health.
 Too much screen time can lead to eye discomfort and strain as well as muscle and joint pain.
 When you’re hunched over your desk, you can physically strain several areas of your body, especially your neck and back.

-Is There A Better Time to Detox Over Another?
+Is There a Better Time to Digital Detox Over Another?

 If you feel groggy in the morning and pass yawns around the office, there’s a chance an overload of screen time before bed may be affecting your sleep quality.